aircruzat/IASC-2P02/README.md

-# IASC-2P02
+# Hello World

-Solving Problems through IASC - Winter 2020
+this is the read me file for Solving Problems through IASC (IASC 2P02) w/ portfolio